soundpress/RulesOfNYC/docs/c19/index.rst

 *§ 7-10 Annual Rate Schedule for Revocable Consent Improvements.* ::

-For all improvements that do not have an annual rate set forth in § 7-04(a), the annual rate of compensation for the first year of the term of each revocable consent shall be calculated in accordance with the following:
+For all improvements that do not have an annual rate set forth in 34 RCNY § 7-04(a), the annual rate of compensation for the first year of the term of each revocable consent shall be calculated in accordance with the following:

 (a) Definitions and variables.